 Take inventory of all technology assets, including model, serial numbers, and licenses to report in insurance claims if a storm damages business property.
 According to our partners at Insurance People, many insurance adjusters require proof of the original purchase for claims valued at over $2,500.
 Consider securely moving equipment to higher ground if they are not already elevated.

-Whenever there is a disaster, it can be difficult to recall every asset you had.
+Whenever there is a disaster, it can be difficult to recall every asset.

 Complete a walk-through of your business to snap photos of the product information on larger technology equipment and record a video of your office environment, including computer/phone/printing systems, server room, and general office setup.